 -24 LKFS: The CALM Act

-SegmentR PRO is a helpful utility for creating “virtual segments” as metadata that are stored within a file.
+SEGMENTR PRO is a helpful utility for creating “virtual segments” as metadata that are stored within a file.
 You can also save marked segments as multiple, individual files.
 It is bundled with FileRx, which is used for repairing and transcoding many file formats into MPEG-2 or H.264, and normalizing audio levels.

 Just drop any of the file formats listed into the WATCH FOLDER for immediate processing.
 Choose either MPEG2 or H.264 for the new files, which are placed in the OUTPUT folder for scheduling and/or segmenting.